 PoE 2 Roadmap & Schedule 2026

-Path of Exile 2 launched the major The Last of the Druids update on December 12, 2025, which introduces the shapeshifting Druid class (wolf, bear, wyvern forms), a new Ascendancy, fresh league mechanics, and a challenging Pinnacle boss.
-A Free Weekend from December 12 to 15, 2025 offered temporary free access for players on the fence.
-What next PoE 2 season will come in 2026 and when will the full game become available?
+Path of Exile 2 launched the major The Last of the Druids update on December 12, 2025 (Patch 0.4.0), which introduces the shapeshifting Druid class (wolf, bear, wyvern forms), two new Druid Ascendancies (Shaman and Oracle), fresh league mechanics, over 30 new support gems, more than 250 new passive skills, and a challenging Pinnacle boss.
+A Free Weekend from December 12 to 15, 2025, offered temporary free access for players on the fence.
+As GGG noted in a February 19, 2026 announcement, it has been over two months since The Last of the Druids launched, and details on the next big update—0.5.0—will be revealed soon.
+When next PoE 2 season come in 2026, and when will the full game become available?

 PoE 2 New Leagues & Seasonal Content Release Date 2026

-Leagues have followed a roughly 3-5 month cycle, and the next PoE 2 league is expected to coincide with the 0.5.0 patch on Friday, April 10, 2026.
-However, to prioritize progress toward the 1.0 full release, the developer may break the tradition of simultaneous league and major patch launches—for example, launching the 0.5.0 endgame rework during an ongoing league rather than alongside a new league start.
+Leagues have followed a roughly 3-5 month cycle, and GGG has officially confirmed that the next PoE 2 league will be tied to the 0.5.0 update (details to be announced towards the end of April 2026).
+Previously, there was speculation that the developer might break the tradition of simultaneous league and major patch launches—for example, launching the 0.5.0 endgame rework during an ongoing league rather than alongside a new league start—but this has been clarified by GGG’s latest announcement, which states the 0.5.0 plans will include the new league.

-2026 leagues will continue introducing unique mechanics: the 0.3 patch’s Abyssal mechanic was so popular it became core content, while the 0.4 temple-building mechanic received mixed reviews (criticized for poor endgame scaling).
+2026 leagues will continue introducing unique mechanics: the 0.3.0 patch’s Abyssal mechanic (from the Rise of the Abyssals league) was so popular it became core content, while the 0.4.0 Fate of the Vaal temple-building mechanic received mixed reviews (criticized for poor endgame scaling).
 Community discussion suggests leagues may be scaled back in 2026 to focus on 1.0 preparation, though "more content is more content" remains the general sentiment among players.

 PoE 2 New Classes & Ascendancy Updates in 2026